lukech/lukech/README.md

 I'm a __Release Manager__ at MongoDB who loves open source software, system automation, and cycling 🚴.

-- 🐯 I've been managing __WiredTiger__ and __MongoDB__ releases from Sydney, Australia, since 2017.
+- I've been managing __WiredTiger__ and __MongoDB__ releases from Sydney, Australia, since 2017.
-- 🧰 Tools and technologies I enjoy playing with
+- Tools and technologies I enjoy playing with
   - Python 🐍
   - Linux 🐧
   - Vim & VSCode 💚
   - Git & Github 🔖
   - Evergreen CI 🌲

-MongoDB is an industry leading general-purpose database, with WiredTiger equipped as its underlying storage engine.
+__MongoDB__ is an industry leading general-purpose database, with __WiredTiger__ equipped as its underlying storage engine.
 And yes, both of them are open source softwares!
 We are more than happy to accept code contribution from the community.

 <!--
 **lukech/lukech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.